Starsiege: Tribes: Reception

 The game received "favorable" reviews according to the review aggregation website GameRankings.

 GameSpot considered the game to be an almost perfect balance between gameplay, online connectivity, and speedy performance.
 The multiplayer gameplay drew comparisons with NovaLogic's Delta Force, with good visuals and customizable weapon loadouts.
 The maps were highlighted as being wonderfully rendered, with seamless indoor-outdoor transitions.
 The site's criticisms included the difficulty in conducting long-range combat, a lack of close-combat weapons, and the queues that form at weapon consoles.
 They felt that Tribes would have benefited from a stronger training mode and better handling of scores and statistics.
 The website later chose the game as one of "The Greatest Games of All Time" in 2005.
 Next Generation said, "Tribes has the design and the technology to be the next standard in Internet action gaming.
 There are over 100+ servers available (all free) and more are popping up all the time.
 This is the first of a new breed of game and we can't recommend it enough."

 The game sold 98,840 copies during 1999.
 The company expected to sell more than 250,000 copies of the game.

-The Academy of Interactive Arts & Sciences nominated the game for its 1998 "Action Game of the Year" award, although it lost to Half-Life.
+The Academy of Interactive Arts & Sciences named Starsiege: Tribes the winner for "Online Action/Strategy Game of the Year" at the 2nd Annual Interactive Achievement Awards; it was also nominated for "PC Action Game of the Year" and "Computer Entertainment Title of the Year", although it ultimately lost both awards to Half-Life.
 The game won Computer Games Strategy Plus' 1998 "Online Game of the Year" award.
 The staff highlighted its "excellent Internet performance, depth of strategies and tactics, and its accessibility and ease of play."
 It also won the "Best Online Game of the Year" award at IGN's Best of 1998 Awards.
 PC Gamer US awarded the game its 1999 "Special Achievement in Innovation" prize; the staff raved that "Tribes re-wrote the rules of online combat", and that it features "airtight networking code and what is still today one of the best self-contained online interfaces we've ever seen."
 It was a finalist for the magazine's "Best Multiplayer Game" award, as well as PC PowerPlay's "Best Online Only" award, but lost both of them to Team Fortress Classic.